SelfCareMap

 What You’ll Need:

-- A wide-tooth comb
+• A wide-tooth comb to detangle and section.

 Step 1: Prep Your Hair (The Foundation)

 Start with freshly washed hair, towel-dried until it’s damp but not dripping.
+This is the most critical stage for longevity.
 Apply a pea-sized amount of lightweight mousse or a few spritzes of sea salt spray from mid-lengths to ends.
-This gives your hair texture and grip — critical for waves to form and stay.
+Mousse provides the internal structure needed to support the wave, while sea salt spray adds a grit that prevents the hair from sliding out of the twist.
+Ensure you distribute the product evenly using your fingers to avoid clumps.

 Step 2: Divide and Twist (The Magic Method)